Minnesota deaths up 22, to 1,170, in COVID-19 pandemic

 A total of 473 people require hospitalization, compared with 478 on Friday, the Health Department said.
 There were 206 patients in the ICU, compared with 220 in intensive care on Friday.

-After concerns grew in May about intensive care capacity in the Twin Cities, state officials say they now see encouraging signs for hospital capacity.
+After concerns grew in May about growing demand for intensive care in the Twin Cities, state officials say they now see encouraging signs for hospital capacity.

 COVID-19 is a viral respiratory illness caused by a new coronavirus that surfaced late last year.
 Since the first case was reported in Minnesota on March 6, a total of 3,336 people have been hospitalized.

-People at greatest risk from COVID-19 include: those age 65 years and older, residents of long-term care facilities, and those with underlying medical conditions.
+People at greatest risk from COVID-19 include those 65 years and older, residents of long-term care facilities, and those with underlying medical conditions.
 The medical conditions range from lung disease, serious heart conditions and cancer to severe obesity, diabetes and kidney patients who need dialysis.

 Numbers released Saturday show Minnesota's confirmed case count of 27,501 grew from Friday's tally of 26,980 cases.
 As of Saturday, health care workers account for 2,932 cases statewide.